An Aggregation Scheme for Increased Power: PWRD Analysis Findings

+In this section, we begin by showing how the aggregation weights $\hat\omega$ were generated before presenting the results themselves.
+In order to calculate $\hat\omega$, we need to estimate $\suppInstPenVec$ and $\Sigma$.
+We know from Section~\ref{subsubsec:pwrd_imp} that we estimate $\suppInstPenVec$ using the proportion of control students who tested in to receive supplemental instruction for each year of follow-up.
+These values are presented in Table~\ref{tab:propry_cohort10}.
+We then calculate $\Sigma$ through a grouping of control-group residuals described in greater detail in \citet{rowan2019summary}.
+We then formulate:

+where the weights correspond to the first through fourth years of follow-up respectively.
+Note that while more students were eligible for supplemental instruction by the second year than in the first, the relative precision of the estimate in the second year of follow-up and its mutual correlations with the other estimates were prohibitively large.
+Thus, PWRD aggregation determined that outcome analysis would be best served by attaching no weight to those observations.

-We employed a Peters-Belson \citep{peters1941method,belson1956technique} approach to estimating the average treatment effect both under standard analyses like flat weighting and mixed effects models with a random effect at the school level, and also under {PWRD} aggregation.
-Results are presented in Table \ref{tab:BURST_res}.
+We then employ a Peters-Belson \citep{peters1941method,belson1956technique} approach to estimating the average treatment effect both under standard analyses like flat weighting and mixed effects models with a random effect at the school level, and also under {PWRD} aggregation incorporating $\hat\omega$ described above.
+Briefly, Peters-Belson methods apply covariate adjustment to the control group rather than to the treatment and control simultaneously.
+That control-adjusted model is then used to predict treatment outcomes.
+The differences between the fitted and observed values serve to estimate the average treatment effect.
+Results are presented in Table \ref{tab:model_cohort10}.

+None of the methods are able to detect an effect of the intervention, although PWRD aggregation provides the greatest test statistic.
+In this scenario, exit observation analysis also performs relatively well, perhaps because students in their fourth year of follow-up, i.e. in third grade, were best situated to benefit from BURST.